cjdbarlow/Part-One/peep.md

             * More marked in hypovolaemia
             Changes are reversed with volume expansion.
             * Less severe with poor lung compliance
-            Reduced compliance greatly reduces the effect of PEEP and IPPV on the vasculature, as the rise in intrapleural pressure is reduced.
+            Reduced compliance greatly reduces the effect of PEEP and IPPV on the vasculature, as the change in intrapleural pressure is reduced.
     * LV preload may also be reduced due to increased RV afterload
         * Increased RV afterload may increase RV EDV, displacing the interventricular septum into the LV
         * The bulging septum decreases LVEDV, causing LV diastolic function and reduced LV filling